-Bird-days recorded on spring and autumn passage this century

-The earliest arrival is on 17th March, 2011 at Clapton-in-Gordano while the latest departure is on 30th November, 2014, a male in a garden in Oldfield Park, Bath.
+Bird-days recorded on spring passage this century The average departure is October 10th, five days earlier than given by Bland (1992) with the latest departure on 30th November, 2014, a male in a garden in Oldfield Park, Bath.
 There is also a record of a first winter male that overwintered in the Clevedon area, being seen on 28th December, 1969 and again in January 1970 [British Birds volume 73, pages 353-4].

-Wheeler (1874) said it was an 'abundant summer visitor' and Charbonnier (1899) 'summer resident, common, a male was caught within the city boundary on 4th February, 1878'.
+Bird-days recorded on and autumn passage this century Wheeler (1874) said it was an 'abundant summer visitor' and Charbonnier (1899) 'summer resident, common, a male was caught within the city boundary on 4th February, 1878'.
 However, the 1925 SBR said it 'has decreased almost everywhere.
 Not uncommon Winscombe' and the 1935 SBR 'well distributed in the Bristol district where it prefers parks and woodlands such as Leigh Woods, Ashton Park and Brockley Combe'.
 Davis (1947) called it a 'summer resident, local though fairly common as a nesting bird in suitable woodland habitats or where pollard willows occur.
 Widespread on migration'.
 The last possible breeding attempt was in 1990 when two juveniles were seen at Almondsbury on 1st July and before that in 1982 near Publow.
-Whinchat Saxicola rubetra Now an uncommon passage migrant which bred in the past.
-The earliest arrival is on 19th March, 1974 at Pensford while the latest departure is on 3rd December, 1982 near Hewish.
+Whinchat Saxicola rubetra

+Now an uncommon passage migrant which bred in the past.
+The average arrival is April 20th, three days later than given by Bland (1992) with the earliest arrival on 19th March, 1974 at Pensford.

-Bird-days recorded on spring and autumn passage this century The last proven breeding was in 1975 from Nailsea Moor.
+Bird-days recorded on spring passage this century The last proven breeding was in 1975 from Nailsea Moor.